offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 ## A proposed solution: InstaHide

-InstaHide is a new concept: it hides oor "encrypts" images to protect them somewhat,  while still allowing standard deep learning pipelines to be applied on them.
+InstaHide is a new concept: it hides or "encrypts" images to protect them somewhat,  while still allowing standard deep learning pipelines to be applied on them.
 The deep model is trained entirely on encrypted images.

 - The training speed and accuracy is only slightly worse than vanilla training: one can achieve a test accuracy of ~ 90 percent on CIFAR10 using encrypted images with a computation overhead $< 5$ percent.